OWASP Security Shepherd

 - Open the temp directory of Tomcat

 - If you chose the default when configuring MySql as your DB password, you are running MySql on the same machine as Tomcat and you are using port 3306 for MySql, you can skip this step.
-Otherwise, in the temp directory, in both the ROOT and Exposed directories in the temp folder, modify the /WEB-INF/site.properties to point at your local DB with your MySql settings.
+Otherwise, in the ROOT directory found in the temp folder, modify the /WEB-INF/coreDatabase.properties to point at your local DB with your MySql settings.
 Leave the Driver alone!

 - If you have more than one ROOT or Exposed folder in your temp folder, visit your Tomcat instance with your browser and then check the Tomcat logs for a line that reads "Servlet root =" to find which directory is the correct one to modify the MySql settings of.